AliiSheiikh/Good-Tomatoes/README.md

 # Good-Tomatoes

 Good-Tomatoes allows users to explore movies, rate them, and manage a personal watched list — inspired by Rotten Tomatoes.
+It uses the OMDb API for up-to-date movie curation.

 ## Preview